 Clinically Specific Objectives:

-- Incorporate new guidelines into the care of a paralympic and Adaptive Sports athlete to prevent injuries and illness and enhance safe return to play in their sport.
+- Incorporate new guidelines into the care of the secondary school athlete to prevent injuries and illness and enhance safe return to play in their sport.

-- Develop strategies to counsel pediatric athletes to participate in sports to improve quality of life.
+- Develop strategies to counsel patients with congenital heart disease to participate in physical activity to improve function and quality of life.

-- Determine which athletes with breathing difficulties can safely participate in their sport.
+- Determine which athletes with acute or chronic musculoskeletal injuries can safely return to play in their sport.

-- Explore treatment options in the care of athletes with hip, pelvis, and SI joint pain to improve recovery and allow safe participation in sport.
+- Explore treatment options in the care of athletes with bone stress injuries to improve recovery and allow safe participation in sport.

 Note: the 28.5 hours for CME credits only include sessions in Athlete Care and Clinical Medicine (AC), Exercise is Medicine (EIM) categories, as well as the Joseph B. Wolffe Memorial Lecture, the D.B.
 Dill Historical Lecture and the President’s Lectures.